Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 - Amazon Drive

 My sharing strategy is a bit more complex.
-I share my screenplay out in two ways: via PDF and via Google Docs (in Fountain format).
+In some cases, I share my screenplay not only via PDF but also via Google Docs (in Fountain format).

 Why do I do this?